Martin Luther King Jr. Day: Workplace leave

-Overall, as of 2019, 45% of employers gave employees the day off.
+In 2019, 45% of employers gave employees the day off.
 The reasons for not providing the day off have varied, ranging from the recent addition of the holiday to its occurrence just two weeks after the week between Christmas and New Year's Day, when many businesses are closed for part or all of it.
 The New York Stock Exchange and NASDAQ both close for trading, and banks are generally closed.

-Additionally, many schools and places of higher education are closed for classes; others remain open but may hold seminars or celebrations of King's message.
+Many schools and places of higher education are closed for classes.
+Others remain open but may hold seminars or celebrations of King's message.
 The observance of MLK Day has led to some colleges and universities extending their Christmas break to include the day as part of the break.
 Some employers use MLK Day as a floating or movable holiday.